Home (The Vampire Diaries): Plot

-Damon explains that for his plan to bring everybody's loved ones back, they will have to kill many travelers so they can pass through Bonnie and their friends can pass through her to come back, like Markos did.
+Damon explains that for his plan to bring everybody's loved ones back, they will have to kill many travelers so they can pass through Bonnie and their friends can pass through her in the other direction, like Markos did.
 Liz will have to gather all the travelers at one place.
-Matt (Zach Roerig) and Jeremy (Steven R. McQueen) will cause a gas leak, head out of the town and then somehow they will explode the place where the travelers are gathered.
+Matt (Zach Roerig) and Jeremy (Steven R. McQueen) will cause a gas leak, head out of town and then get the place where the travelers are gathered to explode.
 At the same time, Liv will start the resurrection spell.
 Jeremy worries about what will happen to Bonnie when everything is in motion, but Bonnie reassures him that everything will be fine.

 In the meantime, Stefan and Lexi go to the Grill and catch up on news.
 She points out to him about Caroline and how she feels about him, but Stefan insists they are friends.
 Liz and Markos walk into the Grill and hear them talking.
-Stefan realizes that Liz is trying to gather the travelers in one place and figures out that his friends are planning something.
+Stefan realizes that Liz is trying to gather the travelers in one place and figures that his friends are planning something.

 Damon tells Elena the last part of the plan where someone has to trigger the explosion and that it will be him.
 Elena tries to talk him out of it because it is a suicide mission, but Damon asks her to respect his choice and promises that he will be back with the others from the Other Side.

 Jeremy and Matt navigate the caves under the city, trying to find the gas line.
-Liz successfully gathered the travelers at the Grill and tries to find a way to leave before Markos figures out that something is going on.
+Liz successfully gathers the travelers at the Grill and tries to find a way to leave before Markos figures out that something is going on.
 Markos suspects something, so Liz stays for a drink to convince him nothing is happening.
-Matt and Jeremy find the gas line, break it to cause the leak and they leave.
+Matt and Jeremy find the gas line, break it to cause the leak and leave.

 Bonnie waits for Grams so she can tell her to come back with the others.
 Grams appears to tell her that she does not want to go back because she found her peace knowing that she helped Bonnie to find hers and that she is not the only one to know how to sacrifice herself for others.
-The two of them say goodbye and Grams leaves for Peace.
+The two of them say goodbye and Grams leaves for peace.
 As they wait, oblivion tries to suck in Enzo and Silas.
 Bonnie saves Enzo and pretends to help Silas before letting him get sucked into oblivion in revenge for Silas' murder of her father.